5th Annual Crops in silico Symposium & Hackathon

 ABOUT THE SYMPOSIUM & HACKATHON

-The Crops in silico organizing committee will bring together international experts from computer sciences, mathematics, and plant sciences developing and using plant computational models to exchange information on the rapidly expanding advances, opportunities for collaboration, and challenges for achieving in silico crops.
-We will focus on recent improvements and applications of plant simulation models and associated software and computational tools that facilitate comparisons between models and opportunities for sharing and integration.
+On June 8-10, 2021, the Crops in silico organizing committee brought together international experts from computer sciences, mathematics, and plant sciences developing and using plant computational models to exchange information on the rapidly expanding advances, opportunities for collaboration, and challenges for achieving in silico crops.
+More than 130 registrants were invited to focus on recent improvements and applications of plant simulation models and associated software and computational tools that facilitate comparisons between models and opportunities for sharing and integration.
+Each session on Zoom involved 60-70 participants.

 Crops in silico (Cis) envisions a digital representation of layered dynamic sub-models, reaching from gene networks and metabolic pathways through to cellular organization, tissue and organ development, and resource capture in dynamic competitive environments, and allowing a mechanistic simulation of the plant or community of plants in silico.

-During this event, we will further lower the barriers to collaborate on model integration within the Crops in silico community.
-It will consist of short tutorials alternating with practical exercise that will guide participants through model integration using the Crops in silico framework, which enables communication, orchestration, and transformation.
-Additionally, Cis team member and event organizer Meagan Lang will provide updates about the latest version of yggdrasil, a Python package for integrating computational models across languages and scales.
+This event focused on further lowering the barriers to collaborate on model integration within the Crops in silico community.
+It consisted of short tutorials alternating with practical exercise that will guide participants through model integration using the Crops in silico framework, which enables communication, orchestration, and transformation.
+Additionally, Cis team member and event organizer Meagan Lang provided updates about the latest version of yggdrasil, a Python package for integrating computational models across languages and scales.

-Computer programmers, software developers, interface designers, and plant biologists will work side-by-side during this hands-on event.
+Computer programmers, software developers, interface designers, and plant biologists worked side-by-side during this hands-on event.
 Only basic knowledge of coding and version control will be necessary.
-We will be offering an optional pre-conference Software Carpentry Workshop on June 3-4 that will help prepare participants for the Hackathon.
+Cis offered an optional pre-conference Software Carpentry Workshop on June 3-4 to help prepare participants for the Hackathon.

 Nottingham Research Fellow in Computer Vision, University of Nottingham, UK